 Pursuing the optimal energy performance of the building envelope (point 2, paragraph 3)

-A specific requirement is added in paragraph 3 of point 2 that requires Member States to ensure that in the application of primary energy and weighted factors, the optimal energy performance of the building envelope is pursued.
+A specific requirement is added in paragraph 3 of point 2 that requires Member States to ensure that in the application of primary energy and weighting factors, the optimal energy performance of the building envelope is pursued.
 This provision underpins the fact that reducing the overall energy demand is an effective strategy to use when optimising the energy performance of a building.
 It could also be mentioned that technical building systems and building automation and control systems (BACS) are most easily optimised within a highly-energy performing building.
 The revised provision intends to ensure that in any case the consideration of the envelope is not underestimated by switching the energy supply of a building.

+In addition to primary energy factors this point introduces weighting factors with the aim to make it more flexible for Member States to set factors which will lead to the optimal energy performance of the building envelope, i.e. to optimal heating and cooling energy needs.
+For example; the treatment of biofuels presents difficulties as low values of non-renewable primary energy factor may lead to less insulated building envelopes and excessive heating needs which is clearly not optimal energy performance of the building envelope.
+The use of weighting factor provides an opportunity to take into account the resource availability as well as cost issues as biofuels are typically a limited recourse which cost does not necessarily correlate with non-renewable primary energy factor.

 Member States within the framework of determining their national calculation methodology, should try to always pursue the principles of best combining energy efficiency and renewable measures.